 There are 39 species in Europe.
 In northern Europe females are easy to spot from mid May onwards as they carry their light-coloured egg sacs around.
 The young spiderlings are let out after 2 or 3 weeks.
 A female can have 2 broods of young over the summer.
 On the left the face of a typical Pardosa spider showing the arrangement of the eyes, the chelicerae and fangs.

-Above right is a spider in the Pardosa genus.
+Below is a spider in the Pardosa genus.
 Spiders in the Trochosa (see below) genus look similar, but have a shorter and wider face.

 Males wishing to mate signal the female from a distance to let her know their wishes, and that they are not prey.
 Each species has its own semaphore code for signaling females.
-Pardosa lugubris, right, stretches out his front pair of legs sideways, raises one palp, then raises another.
+Pardosa lugubris, below, stretches out his front pair of legs sideways, raises one palp, then raises another.

 Fully grown females are around 6 mm long, and males around 5 mm long.